 Dear Professor Göbel,

-Thanks for your advice.
-Do I understand you correctly that you also classify the headaches between distinct attacks as migraines?
-I'm always worried that we're misjudging it and that's why we haven't gotten a better handle on it yet.
+Thank you so much for your advice.
+Do I understand you correctly that you also classify the headaches between the clear attacks as migraines?
+I'm always worried that we're misinterpreting it and that's why we haven't been able to manage it better so far.

 Lilli 13